SlimSaanouni/stockAnalysis/README.md

 # SSA Stock Analysis 📊

-SSA Stock Analysis is an interactive Streamlit application designed for analyzing investment returns in stocks.
+SSA Stock Analysis is a very basic interactive Streamlit application designed for analyzing investment returns in stocks, focusing on indices without considering dividends.
 It allows you to calculate and visualize the return on investment (ROI) for different investment strategies, such as Lump Sum and Dollar Cost Averaging, over a defined investment horizon.

+The application is available here

 ## Features